aherdipak/TypeScript/README.md

    console.log(c);
    ```

-   If you see in console the of `c` is 1
+   If you see in console the value of `c` is 1

   `enum` values begin with a value of 0, So Red is 0, Green ia 1 and Blue is 2